varabyte/kobweb/README.md

   * If your site was exported using a static layout, change the last argument to<br>`-PkobwebRunLayout=STATIC`.

 You can read all about [IntelliJ's Gradle integration here](https://www.jetbrains.com/help/idea/gradle.html).
-Or to just jump straight into how to create run configurations for any of the commands discussed above, read [these instructions](https://www.jetbrains.com/help/idea/run-debug-gradle.html).
+Or to just jump straight into how to create run configurations for any of the commands discussed above read [these instructions](https://www.jetbrains.com/help/idea/run-debug-gradle.html).

 ## Running examples